kl-demo/mvvm-hilt-example/README.md

-# mvvm-hilt-example
+# Android MVVM Hilt example

-An Android application that uses the MVVM architectural pattern and Hilt as a dependency injector
+An Android application that uses the MVVM architectural pattern and Hilt as a dependency injector.